 “Abhaya Mudra” Buddha Statue Meaning

-Therefore, if your Buddha is displaying Abhaya mudra with the right hand, it is almost certainly the historical Buddha.
 Although there are some isolated exceptions with more complex deities such as Amoghasiddhi who uses the Abhaya mudra in the same manner as historical Buddha.
+However, their statues are of the same design.
+See below.

 Protection Buddha Statue